-While installation is included in the $189 price tag, it’s only a no-fuss installation.
-If the installer finds anything unusual — say they need to widen the window frame or they find lead paint in your old windows — you’ll pay extra.
+While installation might be included in the $189 price tag, it’s only a no-fuss installation.
+If the installer finds anything unusual — say they need to widen the window frame, or they find lead paint in your old windows — you’ll pay extra.
 Since the installer cannot estimate what they might find ahead of time, you cannot budget for hidden fees.

-Some of the things that you would expect to be included in a window installation that the $189 window doesn’t cover:
+Some of the things that you would expect to be included in a window installation that the $189 window might not cover:

 - Old window removal fee

 - Foam or fiberglass insulation fee

 - Disposal of old window and cleanup fee

 - Trim fee to repair any deteriorating trim around your window so that the window can be installed

 - The workers leaving your window open while they make a stop at Dunkin’